enheragu/openscad_model_lib/misc/15_stackable_box/README.md

 # Stackable box

 This model is a parametric model of a rounded edjes stackable box.
 The 'Assembly' view in OpenSCAD should show the following view (Upper and bottom view).
+THe main file for this model is `stackable_box.scad`

 <img src="./../media/15_stackable_box_scad_up.png" width=400;/> <img src="./../media/15_stackable_box_scad_down.png" width=400;/>